EvedOnFire/2FA-PWA/README.md

-# 2FA-PWA
+# TOTP Offline

-A PWA for managing one-time passwords locally on a device through a progressive web app.
+A progressive web app (PWA) for managing time based one-time passwords (TOTP) locally on a device through the browser.